-The Council was a member of the North and West Yorkshire Business Rates Pool in 2020-21.
+The Council was a member of the Leeds City Region Business Rates Pool in 2022-23.
 The pool is a voluntary arrangement which allows local authorities to retain locally a proportion of any growth in business rates income.
-The pool was established on 1st April 2020 with the aim of furthering economic development activities across the region.
-It is funded from "levies" on business rates growth which would otherwise be paid over to central government.

 In this scheme the pool retains 50% of retained business rates.
 However, it also increases financial risk to the Council through additional liabilities in respect of backdated appeals and risks from non-collection.
 The operation of the pool is governed by a formal agreement between the authorities.
 The pool is led by a Joint Committee made up of the leaders from some of the authorities and is administered by Leeds City Council.